By: Vanessa M.

 What is Google Business Profile?

-Google Business Profile (Formerly Google My Business) (GBP/GBProfile for short), is a free and easy to use tool that helps local businesses manage how they appear online across Google search and maps.
+Google Business Profile (formerly Google My Business) (GBP/GBProfile for short), is a free and easy-to-use tool that helps local businesses manage how they appear online across Google search and maps.

 As a business owner, there are several benefits to having and using your Google Business profile to enhance the visibility of your business online.